 “But because of his great love for us, God, who is rich in mercy, made us alive with Christ even when we were dead in transgressions—it is by grace you have been saved” (Ephesians 2:4-6).

 God’s love!
 God’s mercy!
 God’s grace!
-When we understand it’s about what God has done—then we can truly rest assured.
+When we understand it’s about what He has done, then we can truly rest assured.

-My prayer this week – Gracious Heavenly Father, thank you for this blessed assurance: By your grace alone I am saved.
-May my acts of devotion not be attempts to impress you or earn your favor, but rather reflect my love and thankfulness for what you’ve done!
+My prayer this week—Gracious Heavenly Father, thank you for this blessed assurance: By your grace alone I am saved.
+May my acts of devotion not be attempts to impress you or earn your favor, but rather to reflect my love and thankfulness for what you’ve done!